Is Brazilian Jiu-Jitsu Safe for Beginners?

 - Communicate prior injuries to instructors

-- Ease into training frequency
+- Ease into BJJ training frequency

 - Focus on fundamentals rather than winning exchanges